greenyyilei/Completions/Articles2.md

 Scrum become very popular in software development team, but is doesn’t describe how large project can scale or how manager in program level or portfolio level will handle their requirements together with agile teams[1].
 Dean Leffingwell created the Scale Agile Framework(SAFe) to apply agile methodologies to the whole companies.
 SAFe is based on Lean and Agile principles[2].

-SAFe proposes three levels[1][2][3]:
+SAFe proposes three levels[1][2][3][4]:

-Portfolio Level: PPM is the core part in Strategy, Investment Funding, Program Management and Governance.
+Portfolio Level[4]: PPM is the core part in Strategy, Investment Funding, Program Management and Governance.
 Epics define large development initiatives that encapsulate the new development necessary to realise the benefits of the investment themes which drive the budget allocations[2].
 Portfolio philosophy is the centralised strategy with local execution.

 Program Level: SAFe defines an Agile Release Train(ART) to program.
 The ART is the main instrument for value delivery at the program level which delivers a value stream for the organization[2].
 5 and 10 teams work together and synchronise their release boundaries and iteration boundaries[2][3].
 Every 5 iterations, a train delivers a Potentially Shippable Increment(PSI) and held a demo, inspect and adapt seminars and plan for the next PSI[2].
 In this level, new roles are defined.
 In the IT/PMI environments, the program manager may have more than one roles.
 If they have domain expertise, they can fill the product manager role.
 The product manager who defines and priorities the program backlog has content authority at this level.
 SAFe defines an artifact hierarchy of Epics-Features-User Stories.
 The program backlog is features prioritised list.
 Features can generate at the Program level or derive from Epics defined at the Portfolio level[2].
 The system architect has design authority at this level.
 He work with teams day by day to ensure the non-functional requirements are met.
 He also works with the enterprise architect to ensure there are enough architectural runway to support the upcoming user and business needs at the Portfolio level[2].
 The UX Designers provide UI design, UX guidelines and design elements for teams.
 The Release Train Engineering is the Uber-ScrumMaster.
 The Release Management Team is a cross-functional team that approves frequent releases of quality solution to customers[2].